-Did you notice the change in attitude and emotions before and after the information was provided?
+Did you notice the change in attitude before and after the information was provided?

 This is the power of ‘Knowledge’.

-Similar to our real life, we fear the unknown in Business.
+Like our real life, we fear the unknown in business.

-Imagine starting a business with knowledge of your market size, competitors, customer behaviour, etc., etc.
+Imagine starting a business with knowledge of your market size, competitors, customer behavior, etc.

-One of my close relatives started a multi-million dollar hotel in a small city in India, assuming that the fancy hotel will lead to customers paying a premium to host their parties there.
+One of my close relatives started a multi-million-dollar hotel in a small city in India, assuming that the fancy hotel would lead to customers paying a premium to host their parties there.